NelsonTLima/NelsonTLima/readme.md

+# You can find me at:

+[![GitHub](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)](https://github.com/NelsonTLima)
+[![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/nelsontlima/)

+![miself coding draw](/assets/art.png)

 # Hi everyone at GitHub!

 My name is Nelson Lima and i\'m a Computer Science and Computer Networks student at UNIPE and IFPB, respectively.
 I\'ve been learning how to write code since march 2022, while i was at the end of law school.
 Actually, i didn\'t complete it.
 As the matter of fact, i didn\'t **really** like law school, except for the phylosophic part - i liked phylosophy, sociology, politics and athropology, but i didn\'t see myself working with law at all.
 Also, i\'m a musician.
 Before i started at IT, i was playing the keyboard with a localy famous female country singer for a living.
 By the end of the year of 2022, i was writing code instead of writing my paper on human rights and cryptography. **I really felt in love with proggramming**.
 Now i\'m focussing exclusively on my tech studies.
 It\'s hard for me to evaluate myself as a developer.
 So, even though i learn things **really fast**, i guess i'm at a begginner level yet.
 Well, you can see my codes for yourself and tell.
 Everything i\'ve been doing code-wise is right here at my GitHub.
 You can be my guest!

-### You can find me at:

-[![GitHub](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)](https://github.com/NelsonTLima)
-[![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/nelsontlima/)

-![miself coding draw](/assets/art.png)

 ### My top interests are: